SIT790 - Major Thesis

 Trimester 1: Burwood (Melbourne), Cloud (online)

-Must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional) with a minimum 70% average.
+Must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional), S735 Master of Cyber Security (Professional) or S777 Master of Data Analytics with a minimum 70% average.

 Research and development skills and abilities are highly in-demand in the IT industry.
 In SIT790, students will have the opportunity to embark on a research or practice project and develop skills and abilities for informed evidence-based practice.
 Through research training and mentoring, the unit offers students the opportunity to find and generate information/data, and to use appropriate tools and technologies.
 Students will learn how to evaluate scholarship and/or practice, gain the confidence to prepare publications and develop skills to become independent researchers.
 The unit provides scope for further research and higher degree study or professional practice.

 Unit Fee Information